Exchange students should consult our exchange programs page for further details.

 - A generalist program in Management and Business taught entirely in English while living in France

 - Smaller classes by comparison to university undergraduate programs and highly interactive teaching methods

 - International faculty with extensive experience of teaching and working in various countries and multicultural environments

 Year 1: Business Essentials

-- At the end of Year 1 and 2, students are required to follow an internship which can be in France or abroad (see Employability tab for additional details).
-Students complete a total of 5 months internship over Year 1 and 2.
+At the end of Year 1 and 2, students are required to do an internship which can be in France or abroad (see Employability tab for additional details).
+Students complete up to 8 months work experience through internship.

 Year 3: International Focus and Major

 Students following the full 3-year program can spend the fall semester of the 3rd year at one of our 20 exchange partner institutions or to study one semester at CETT in Barcelona.
 Please note academic conditions apply.

 - Entrepreneurship & Innovation: Business Development Strategies

 - International Hospitality Management